 The world is changing fast, with massive implications for business strategy and governance.
 Some may say the best response is to continue integrating sustainability into company strategy—but it’s not.
 It’s time to adopt a completely new way of designing business strategy and creating value with sustainability as a crucial element of its foundation.
-Creating a truly resilient business strategy means understanding the sustainability issues that have converged with the business agenda, not least questions like climate energy, the future of work, and the ethics of technology.
+Creating a truly resilient business strategy means understanding the sustainability issues that have converged with the business agenda such as: climate change, the future of work, and the ethics of technology.
+It requires the inclusion of people and perspectives traditionally outside the board room: from community leaders to futurists.
 It also means using new tools, notably futures thinking and scenarios.
-Finally, building successful business strategies today requires the inclusion of people and perspectives traditionally outside the board room: from community leaders to futurists.
 Join us to explore the building blocks of 21st-century strategy.

 For many investors, climate change poses significant challenges and opportunities.
 The Task Force on Climate-related Financial Disclosures (TCFD), led by Mike Bloomberg and Mark Carney, has developed voluntary and consistent climate-related financial disclosures useful to investors, lenders, and insurance underwriters for understanding material risks.
 But how should a company put them into practice?
 We will cover the essential elements of implementing the TCFD recommendations, from integrating climate change into risk management to developing climate-resilient strategies through scenario analysis.